-In these courses, we introduce 7 to 9 year olds to dinghy sailing and help them feel at ease on the water and be comfortable in boats.
+In these courses, we introduce 6 to 9 year olds to sailing and help them feel at ease on the water and be comfortable in boats.

-In this course, we introduce 7 to 9 year olds to dinghy sailing.
-The course is designed to help young children feel at ease on the water and be comfortable in boats.
-The emphasis is on the sights, sounds, and feel of sailing.
-Register early, as this is our most popular class and generally fills very quickly.
+This course is designed to help young children feel at ease on the water and be comfortable in boats.
+Sailors are paired up 2 to a boat with an emphasis on being safe, having fun and learning the sights, sounds and feel of sailing.

 Since the objective of the course is to get the students to feel comfortable sailing, the class will not sail on days with threatening weather, such as rain or high winds.
 Instead, we will use activities to further their nautical knowledge, like crafts, watching videos, and playing games.